bzeeno/Serial-Comm-SoC/README.md

 ## Applications
 - Main.cpp contains the instantiation of the drivers in addition to the functions that act as applications
+- Note: It is best to run the chasing_led application alone since the other applications will have to wait for it to finish before they can run.
+The applications are ran by themselves in the demonstration videos.
 - The chasing_led function uses the GPI core to read the values of the 5 leftmost switches and the GPO core to light the 8 leftmost LEDs.
-The LEDs light up in successive order to look like a continuous movement.
+The LEDs light up in successive order to look like a continuous movement (https://youtu.be/ik9HXQ80F9U).
 	- Switches 10-15 are used for this application
 		- Switch 10 (rightmost) is used to determine the direction of the chasing LEDs.
 If the switch is 0, the direction is left, if it is 1, the direction is right
 		- Switches 11-15 are used to control the speed of the chassing LEDs.
 These switches represent a binary number, and they are converted to decimal.
 Once they are converted, they are used in an equation (sleep_time = -8*sw_val + 400), where the sleep time decreases as the switch value increases, which means that as the switch value increases, so too does the speed of the chasing LEDs.
 The sleep time's range is between 150 and 400 ms.
 - The gsensor_check function uses the spi core to obtain acceleration data from the on-board ADXL362 accelerometer.
-The 4 rightmost LEDs will light up depending on the inclination of the accelerometer (and thus the FPGA).
+The 4 rightmost LEDs will light up depending on the inclination of the accelerometer (and thus the FPGA) (https://youtu.be/ACBonyk_XFU).
 	- The LEDs light up at intervals of 90 degrees.
 	- Degree to LED conversion:
 		- The 0th LED (rightmost) signifies 0 degrees, which is when the fpga is laying flat in its natural position.